 If you’re a service company (like our agency), here’s how a purchase journey often works:

-2. Search – the prospect searches online for your business and finds your website and social.
+2. Search: The prospect searches online for your business and finds your website and social.

-4. Content – the prospect reads your content and may even download or request additional information.
+4. Content: The prospect reads your content and may even download or request additional information.

-Given that process, do you see where inbound marketing fits and what it’s actually providing your business?
+Given that process, do you see where inbound marketing fits and what it’s providing your business?
 That’s quite a different funnel than what inbound marketing sites often share, which is:

 Inbound Marketing ROI

 Given this range of behavior, can you see how difficult it is to attribute your inbound marketing to your overall sales and marketing strategies?
-If you have an outbound sales team, virtually every sale is attributed to that team – especially if they’re experienced and already nurturing relationships with prospects you wish to do business with.
+If you have an outbound sales team, virtually every sale is attributed to that team, especially if they’re experienced and already nurturing relationships with prospects you wish to do business with.

 The questions for inbound marketing need to include: